mmeyer2k/dcrypt/README.md

 Dcrypt strives to make correct usage simple, but it is possible to use dcrypt incorrectly.
 Please read all of the instructions and the [crypto details document](https://github.com/mmeyer2k/dcrypt/blob/master/docs/CRYPTO.md) carefully!

-__NOTE__: Dcrypt's default configurations assume the usage of a high entropy key.
+__NOTE__: Dcrypt's default configurations assume the usage of a high entropy key with a minimum of 2048 bits.
 Be sure to read the section on key hardening and pay close attention to the diffences between `$key` and `$password`.
-To quickly generate a 1024 bit key run this on the linux command line:
+To quickly generate a strong key execute this command line:
 ```bash
 head -c 256 /dev/urandom | base64 -w 0 | xargs echo
 ```

-### AES-256-GCM Encryption
+### AES-256 GCM Encryption
-PHP 7.1 comes with support for new AEAD encryption modes, GCM being considered the best of these.
+PHP 7.1 ships with support for new AEAD encryption modes, GCM being considered the safest of these.
-Small authentication tags are selected because dcrypt already uses SHA-256-HMAC authentication.
+Small (4 byte) authentication tags are selected because SHA-256 HMAC is already used.

-Using this mode essentially adds an extra 32 bit checksum to the ciphertext.
-**When in doubt, use this class!**
+**When in doubt, use this example!**

 ```php
 <?php